8 eLearning Sales Training Best Practices: Tips & Use Cases

 You may be curious about how to use sales training eLearning in the most effective way possible.
 Consider these five scenarios to get started.

 To give your new sales reps the highest chance of success at your company, you should aim to give them a bird’s-eye view of your processes and establish a sound onboarding plan.
-As onboarding is a fairly cookie-cutter process, it lends itself extremely well to custom eLearning courses.
+As onboarding is a fairly cookie-cutter process, it lends itself extremely well to custom onboarding learning courses.

 Depending on the type of company you run, you may need to implement product training to help your team understand how to sell in the field.
 Product training is easy and straightforward through eLearning courses and eliminates the need of your sales lead to give individual training sessions time and time again.
 Plus, as products are updated, you can create new courses that explain their benefits and weak points.